Postalytics makes it easy to create direct mail letter templates that can be personalized and automated.

 This is an overview of the design elements within the Postalytics Direct Mail Letter Editor.
 You will learn how to create a letter design and navigate the editor by adding text, changing fonts, adding images, personalization with variable data and much more.

-You can use the letter templates designed in Postalytics with either a standard #10 white dual window envelope, or with customized envelopes that you can design and order through Postalytics.
+You can use the letter templates designed in Postalytics with either a standard #10 white dual window envelope, or with customized envelopes (U.S. only at the current time) that you can design and order through Postalytics.

 Table of contents